awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 Deprecated May 2019\.
 When used in a report, it returns a dash \(\-\)\.

 Count of contacts handled by an agent who consulted with another agent in Amazon Connect\.
 The agent interacts with the other agent, but the customer is not transferred to the other agent\.

+In the [GetMetricData](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetMetricData.html) API, this metric is CONTACTS\_CONSULTED\.
 + Type: Integer
 + Category: CTR\-driven metric